About Learning from the Heart

 I continue to meet with students 1:1, along with their families, as there is nothing that is more effective for meeting the needs of a child.
 Back then, most requests were for academic help.
 But more and more, I see students for anxiety as well.
 I address the anxiety first; when emotional needs are addressed first, academic success is easier.

 Anxiety and trauma are common now for children and teens.
 If it is not dealt with in its early stages, it can become debilitating.
-In 2016, I began to teach and research what has evolved into the Kundalini Yoga Therapy Protocol for Anxiety with 6-8 grade students in an inner-city public middle school.
-Part of the success of this approach is that we meet during the school day.
-It also helps that students can take the 8-week program as often as they would like.
-I have great respect for my students and the staff at this school.
-I learn just as much from them, as they do from the teachings of Kundalini Yoga.
+In 2016, I began to teach and write what has evolved into the Kundalini Yoga Therapy Protocol for Anxiety with 6-8 grade students in an inner-city public middle school.
+Part of the success of this approach is that we met during the school day.
+It also helped that students could take the 8-week program as often as they wanted to.

-In 2019, I intend to create Kundalini Yoga Therapy meditation videos, with and for children and teens, that are freely accessible online.
+In the times we are now living in, it is time for Yoga Therapy meditation-videos, with and for children and teens, that are freely accessible online.
 Nothing takes the place of consistent, effective therapy, but when that is not available to a child or teen in need, these videos can make a difference.
-I intend to spread the news about these videos through school assemblies, parent programs, and staff development.

-PTSD is becoming common now for children and teens, especially in high-risk, impoverished communities lacking adequate resources.
-By 2020, I intend to begin teaching and researching the Kundalini Yoga Therapy Protocol for PTSD for children and teens.
+PTSD/trauma is common now for children and teens, especially in high-risk, impoverished communities lacking adequate resources.
+We are starting the Kundalini Yoga Therapy Protocol for PTSD for children and teens online during this quarantine.

 I am committed to bringing Kundalini Yoga Therapy, as a treatment modality, into schools, just as other methods, such as occupational therapy, physical therapy, and speech pathology, have been integrated in the recent past.
 I am committed to teaching Kundalini Yoga and Meditation to those with chronic illness, such as anxiety, depression, and PTSD, as well as those diagnosed with disabilities, such as autism, dyslexia, and ADHD.
 I am also committed to providing specialized training for parents, caregivers, and professionals working with children, teens, and families in need.